Schnoeff/Fullstack-milestone-project/README.md

 * An account area when users can make and use an account where they can track pervious orders and save banking information for future use if neccessary.

-* An admin section where a super user can make changes to the websites product lists by completing a form made in the django administration page.
+* An admin section where a super user can make changes to the websites package lists by completing a form made in the django administration page.

 ### Future feature implementations